craigduncanlab/mobile-apps-data/animation/README.md

  - '3219_homeinn.csv' or
  - '3219_awayinn.csv'

-NB: It does not work with the raw 'balldata' files (like '3219_H_balldata.csv').
+NB: Animation will not work with the raw 'balldata' files (like '3219_H_balldata.csv').

-# Post-game data processing (statistics)

-The raw data files used for the app can also be very useful for further statistical processing.   see [stats](../stats)